 Embarking on your own blindfold journey

 You have seen what elite players can do.
 Where should you start?
-Fortunately, you do not need full blindfold games on day one.
+You do not need full blindfold games on day one.
 Build your mental muscles gradually with manageable steps.

 Next, shift to short tactics.
 Study a two-move mate for thirty seconds, then close your eyes and solve it.
 These bite-sized challenges test memory without overload.
 Immediate feedback keeps progress visible.

 As confidence grows, extend your range.
 Play a full blindfold game against a beginner-level bot or a much weaker opponent.
 Expect mistakes.
 Pieces will vanish or appear on the wrong square.
-That is normal and part of learning.
+That is normal.

 Building a sustainable practice routine